-We return to the Silver Way on Day 11 with a drive from Caceres to Grimaldo, and a walk under the shade of cork oaks from Grimaldo to Via de la Plata: Small Group Walking Tour in the Footsteps of Pilgrims
+We return to the Silver Way on Day 11 with a drive from Caceres to Grimaldo, and a walk under the shade of cork oaks from Grimaldo to

 Riolobos (8 km).
 After a brief stop, we will drive to the charming Roman town of Baños de Montemayor, once the site of Roman baths with thermal waters said to provide remedy to those suffering from muscular and respiratory ailments.
 We will visit the modern spa Balneario Baños de Montemayor built on the old Roman baths, now with thermal swimming pools and a tropical shower and various beauty treatments on offer.
 After a relaxing stay at the spa, we drive to La Calzada de Bejar where we can roam at our leisure, and finally travel to El Barco de Avila.
 Accommodation: